flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 }
 ```

-- The above deals with the reading and writing of lines
+- The above deals with the reading and writing of lines.
-- main new feature `char *lineptr[MAXLINES]`.
+- Main new feature `char *lineptr[MAXLINES]`.
-  - declares an array of `MAXLINES` elements
+  - declares an array of `MAXLINES` elements.
-    - each is a pointer to `char`
+    - Each is a pointer to `char`.
     - `lineptr[i]` is a character pointer, while `*lineptr[i]` is the first character of the `i`-th line.
   - `lineptr` is itself a pointer, so we could rewrite `writelines` as: